 The narrative of Walter Brian, a computer hacker with an IQ of 197, is told in the US drama television series (the average is 90-110).
 He collaborates with other geeks to establish a community that tackles cybercrime!
 He hacked NASA’s networks at 13 and obtained CAD files for the actual Space Shuttle Columbia.

-If you’re interested in learning about diverse science facts, coding, and hacking, don’t hesitate to check out this series.
+If you’re interested in learning about diverse science facts, coding, and hacking, don’t hesitate to put this one on your cybersecurity movies list.

 Wargames: The Dead Code (1983)